Follow these steps to setup the controller and achieve initial motion.

 Now click on the "Motion" category"

 Drag the Move By block over to the workpage under the Click event.
 Find a part of the block that is raised to drag it.
 Lower features are fields where clicking permits value selection.
-As you drag the block near the other block you'll see a horizontal bar style cursor indicating that the two will snap together if you release from this location:

 When you release the mouse the block will snap into position below the Click event: